nverchev/drytorch/docs/tutorials/getting_started.md

 # Data Distributed Training

 DRYTorch supports data-distributed training for linux operative systems.
 Since hardware settings vary according to the user access to processing power, DRYTorch does not provide a default setting for data-distributed training.
 Instead, it is up to the user to define the data-parallelism strategy.
+The user needs to set up the distributed training environment and indicate explicitly set the device for each process.
+For more advanced distributed training strategies (model sharding, data parallelism + data-distributed parallelism, etc.), it is recommended to subclass DRYTorch's `Model` and `LocalCheckpoint` classes.

 See [the official tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) for more details.

+Logging and checkpointing will be exclusively handled by the process of rank 0.

 ## Define train worker: